18kW Vaillant Heat Pump Installation, 1910 Farmhouse Retrofit in Sussex

 Our Solution

-We installed an 18kW Vaillant air source heat pump, positioned externally with careful consideration for airflow, service access, and system performance.
+We installed 2x Vaillant air source heat pump with a combined output of 18kW, positioned externally with careful consideration for airflow, service access, and system performance.

 The system was designed to independently serve:

-• Domestic hot water via a Heat Geek specified cylinder
+Domestic hot water via a Heat Geek specified cylinder heated by the 12kW unit

 The hot water system was paired with a high-performance Heat Geek cylinder, designed to maximise coil transfer efficiency and optimise heat pump performance.